chubbyyb/Wallpaper-Discord/README.md

 # WARNING
-PLEASE DO USE ONLY AN EMPTY FOLDER!
+PLEASE USE AN EMPTY FOLDER